fluid-dev/hexo-theme-fluid/README_en.md

 ## Quick Start

-#### 1. Get the latest version
+#### 1. Install Hexo

+If you don't have a hexo blog, please follow [Hexo Docs](https://hexo.io/docs/) to install and initialize your blog。

+#### 2. Download Theme

-Please download the [latest release](https://github.com/fluid-dev/hexo-theme-fluid/releases) first, and the master branch cannot guarantee stability.
+Please download the [latest release](https://github.com/fluid-dev/hexo-theme-fluid/releases) first, or the master branch can't guarantee stability.

 After downloading, extract it to the themes directory and rename it to `fluid`.

-#### 2. Necessary configuration
+#### 3. :warning:Necessary Configuration:warning:

 Modify `_config.yml` in the blog root directory as follows。